New Patients 215.234.3772

 • Genetic predisposition

-Putting pressure on the feet for long periods of time can increase your risk for ingrown toenails.
+Putting pressure on the feet for long periods of time can increase your risk of ingrown toenails.
 If you use your feet for sports such as soccer, kickboxing, or dance, you may be more prone to developing ingrown toenails than other patients.
 There are also several symptoms that accompany ingrown toenails.

 Symptoms of Ingrown Toenails